walmartlabs/lacinia/docs/tutorial/designer-data.rst

 Field resolvers come into play both when you need to fetch data from an external source, and when you need to reshape that data to match the schema.

+For example, in our BoardGame `values`, the ``:designers`` key is a set of designer ids, but in our schema the BoardGame ``designers`` field is a list of Designer objects.
+The ``resolve-board-game-designers`` resolver function dynamically reshapes the BoardGame value's data into the shape mandated by the GraphQL schema.

 GraphQL doesn't make any guarantees about order of values in a list field;
 when it matters, it falls on us to add documentation to describe the order, or even provide field arguments to let the client specify the order.